-Note: The District implemented GASB Statement No. 54 under which fund balances are reported as nonspendable, restricted,
+Note: The District implemented GASB Statement No. 54 under which fund balances are reported as nonspendable, restricted, committed, assigned, and unassigned compared to reserved and unreserved.

-CHANGES IN FUND BALANCE, GENERAL FUND

-Last Ten Fiscal Years
+CHANGES IN FUND BALANCE, GENERAL FUND Last Ten Fiscal Years

 (modified accrual basis of accounting) (In Thousands)